Asilvorcarp/miniGo/Readme.md

 # miniGo

-The compile for a subset of Go, implemented in C++.
+The compiler for a subset of Go, implemented in C++.

 ## grammar